tejasanilshah/the-joy-of-easycrypt/02-easycrypt-intro/README.md

     *Note*: EasyCrypt also has a batch processing mode which doesn't need the Emacs + Proof General front-end and only requires a terminal.
 However, this mode is used to check multiple files and not to write proofs.

 2. **External Provers and Why3**:
     Often called SMT (Satisfiability Modulo Theory) provers or SMT solvers are powerful tools that try to solve the problem of satisfiability of a formula given a set of conditions.
-With EasyCrypt, there is a possibility to use multiple external provers like Alt-Ergo~\cite{alt-ergo}, Z3~\cite{z3} and CVC4~\cite{cvc4}, and Why3~\cite{why3} is used as the platform for all the provers.
+With EasyCrypt, there is a possibility to use multiple external provers like [Alt-Ergo](https://alt-ergo.ocamlpro.com/), [Z3](https://github.com/Z3Prover/z3) and [CVC4](https://cvc4.github.io/), and [Why3](https://why3.lri.fr/) is used as the platform for all the provers.

     These provers can take care of a lot of the low-level and often gruelling work of proving some mathematical results, as we will see.

 *Note*: Since there are a lot of external dependencies setting up the environment can be quite time-consuming.
-The best instructions for setting up EasyCrypt aren't on the official repository but can be found on Alley Stoughton's website~\cite{ec-setup}.
-We also provide a screen recording~\cite{}\todo{CITE} in which we go through the instructions step-by-step and also troubleshoot some of the problems that can arise.
+The best instructions for setting up EasyCrypt aren't on the official repository but can be found on [Alley Stoughton's website](https://alleystoughton.us/easycrypt-installation.html).
+We also provide [a screen recording]() in which we go through the instructions step-by-step and also troubleshoot some of the problems that can arise.
 We omit these instructions here since these can change.
 There are also plans to simplify the installation process with a portable application for EasyCrypt.
 However, until these plans materialize, we have to rely on the current method of installation.

 Now without delving too much into the theory, let us start with a quick motivating example.